mtitterton/NetCDF-Indexing-Template/docs/usage.md

-Project Documentation: NetCDF File Indexing Template
+# Project Documentation: NetCDF File Indexing Template

-Overview:
+## Overview
 This program expands NETCDF files by indexing by perfoming the following operations:
 1. Finding the surrounding files for each file and indexing data from each surrounding file into a larger NETCDF
 2. Removing the repeats in latitude, longitude, and bathymetry data points and saving as a final NETCDF file